 “…we’re getting to a point where people understand that 3D printing doesn’t exist for the sake of 3D printing.
 It’s a tool that unleashes creativity.
 It’s an instrument that enables all of us to become digital craftsmen.”Avi Reichental (cited by Davies, Leaders of the New School…, March 29, 2019: TCT MAG)

 3D printing has really branched out in the past few years.
 One of the branches, Desktop Additive Manufacturing (AM), has symbolically climbed only one rung of a ladder to the heights it is capable of reaching.
 Not everything can be made by 3D printing; yet, a lot of what is used in a home, for example, can be made there and customized to fit the aesthetics of the person doing the printing.

 Home products are the main focus of my 3D printing efforts, as I do not have space for an adequate wood workshop, but I do have space for a desktop printer.
 My prints are all made with filaments that are non-toxic after printing.
 I have an enclosure for my printer and a nano air purifier to handle ultrafine particles emitted by the printer’s hot end.
 The printer and its accessories integrate suitably into my living space.

-My main goals for this blog are to share my work; inspire others to design and print home products; promote Desktop AM as a means to improving life quality; and disseminate information important to Digital Craftspeople.
+My main goals for this blog are to share my work; inspire others to design and print low-out-gassing home products; promote desktop additive manufacturing as a means to improving life quality; and disseminate information important to Digital Craftspeople.
 I look forward to having meaningful interactions with others interested in Desktop AM.